 Non-French European applicants can apply if they can prove that they have collaboration with French partners (academic team or company).

-Once the application file has been submitted to MATWIN, the project can be selected for a pitch presentation before a multidisciplinary jury meeting in November in Paris.
+Once the application file has been submitted to MATWIN, the project is pre-selected for a pitch presentation before a multidisciplinary jury meeting in November in Paris.

 The projects selected by the experts will then be submitted to the MATWIN International Board members (on the basis of the application dossier), who will be the ones deciding which projects can be included in the programme.